djkontraktor/DashCMD_plotter_DesktopMobile/Readme.txt

-Welcome to William Christian's DashCmd Reader for both iPhone and Desktop.
+Welcome to my DashCmd Reader for both iPhone and Desktop.

 Android smartphones have not been tested, but may work with the mobile program.